hdchinh/ruby_cracking_code/array_and_string/readme.md

 An extra copy of the array is not.

 `1.4.rb`: Write a method to decide if two strings are anagrams or not.

+`1.5.rb`: Write a method to replace all spaces in a string with ‘%20’.